unjs/website/content/5.blog/2023-08-15-h3-towards-the-edge-of-the-web.md

 })
 ```

-For advanced use cases, you might also use `sendStream` and `sendWebResponse` utilities instead of returning the stream.
+For more advanced scenarios, you might choose to utilize the `sendStream(event, stream)` and `sendWebResponse(event, stream)` utilities instead of directly returning the stream.

 ## Object Syntax Event Handlers

-H3 supports a new way to define event handlers with Object syntax.
-Using object syntax you can define hooks that run before or after each handler such as authentication or compression middleware.
+H3 introduces support for defining event handlers using an Object syntax.
+With this approach, you can define hooks that run before or after each handler, such as authentication or compression middleware.

 ```ts
 const auth = defineRequestMiddleware((event) => {